 ments.
-Planning chiefs decided to use land in Haywood after ditching Landey Lane from their plans.

-And Mr Simpson said developments could continue beyond the

-future.
-He said: "We cannot say that Heywood Distribution Park will not expend further than what has been proposed.
+Planning chiefs decided to uss land in Heywood after ditching Langley Lang from their plans.
+And Mr Simpson said developments could continue beyond the future.
+He said: "We cannot say that Newwood Distribution Park will not exceed further than what has been proposed.
 But we can say that this plan sets out how the town will develop in the next 15 years."

-sent to the government in the new year for final approval.
-Before it does, people are being given their final chance to have their say on it.
+The LDF document is set to be sent to the government in the new year for final approval.
+Before R does, people are being given their final chance to have their say on it.

 It can be viewed at www.rochdale.gov.uk/yourviews and at local libraries.
-The council is also hosting an exhibition on the plans at the Phoenix Centre between now and November 26, between flum and from, for people to heree their say on the plans.
+The council is also hosting an exhibition on the plans at the Phoenix Centre between now and November 26, between tham and \$pm, for people to heres their say on the plans.